 - Building Interactive Computing Tools for the Fruit Fly Brain Observatory

 - CAPSTONE Project: Autonomous Fruit Fly Robot

-- Emulating Fruit Fly Brain Circuits
+- Exploring the Functional Logic of Fruit Fly Brain Circuits

 MS Thesis in Electrical Engineering: Concentration in Systems Biology and Neuroengineering